 Original Equipment Manufacturer.
-Such a manufacturer produces parts which are permitted to be installed in the vehicles as original (replacement) parts on contract with the vehicle manufacturer.
-These parts are distinct from non-licensed after-market parts that could cause difficulties in doubtful cases and could mean loss of guarantees.
+Such a manufacturer produces parts on behalf of the vehicle manufacturer which are permitted for installation in the vehicles as original (replacement) parts.
+These parts are distinct from non-licensed parts that could cause difficulties and loss of warranty.

 Opportunities for Improvement : Audit = recommendations

-Non-transparent material structure which is used, for example, for coloured bezels of pushbuttons (see also “Transparent” and “Translucent”)
+Non-transparent material structure which is used, for example, for colored bezels of pushbuttons (see also “Transparent” and “Translucent”)

 The force to be applied to input a command with a selector switch or keylock switch

-The path that must be traversed in pushbuttons, mushroom pushbuttons, emergency stops, etc., in order to input a command
+The path that must be traversed by pushbuttons, mushroom pushbuttons, emergency stop buttons, etc., in order to input a command

 The position in the switching process where the contact closes or opens